 Item Availability

-There are repair kits, weapons, and armours that can be purchased to improve player’s stats.
+There are repair kits, health upgrade, and damage upgrade that can be purchased to improve player’s stats.
 The stock will not change over time.
-Each level will have a different type of weapon and armour, level 1 will have the Armor Piercing Rounds and Steel armor and each successive level will have the next armour and weapon of the next rank.
+Each level will have different levels of health upgrade and damage upgrade.
+For example, level 1 will have the health upgrade level 1 and damage upgrade level 1 and each successive level will have the next level of upgrade items of the next rank.
 There will always be one repair kit to be purchased before the end of the level.

 Enemy Types